timelyportfolio/rCharts_nardon_kiskiras/Industry_French_RebalPrem.md

 <h2 class="content-subhead">Do It In R</h2>

 For the avid R user, you will notice this is a Matlab, not an R plot.
-The authors kindly offered their Matlab code, but as a learning challenge I decided to try to do it on my own in R.
+The authors kindly offered their Matlab code, but as a learning challenge I decided to try to do it on my own in R.  Once I had some R code, I could extend their research to other combinations of investments, and of course, explore it interactively with [rCharts](http://rcharts.io).

 ```r